KotaroYamazaki/slack-go-example/README.md

 ## get webhook

-get webhook url from https://slack.com/services/new/incoming-webhook
+create webhook url from https://slack.com/services/new/incoming-webhook

 # usage

-1. set your slack webhook
+1. set your slack webhook to .env

 ```
 SLACK_WEBHOOK={YOUR_SLACK_WEBHOOK}